BanditTech/WingmanReloaded/README.md

   - Fully customizable search strings for adjusting to your own resolution
   - Calibration wizard to help guide through the setup process
   - Gamestate GUI to show what the script is detecting
+  - Globe scan method of always getting the health even while in delve
+  - Automatically fill Metamorph panel with best organs

 * One button Inventory managment:
   - Clipboard Parsing system - Knows what type of items under cursor!